czhou578/Thomas-Sowell-Notes/Thomas-Sowell-Reader.md

 To be for or against “change” in general is childish.
 Everything depends on the specifics.
 To be for generic “change” is to say that what we have is so bad that any change is likely to be for the better.

 Such a pose may make some people feel superior to others

-Duty to die: is that what old people need?

-Today, it is the children and grandchildren who move in with the grandparents.

 People don’t usually grow up when there are other people who make excuses for their immaturity

 People make choices and have their own priorities—and adults take responsibilities for their choices and priorities.

-“How would you feel if you were a Native American who saw the European invaders taking away your land?” is the kind of question our children are likely to be confronted with in our schools.
+“How would you feel if you were a Native American who saw the European invaders taking away your land?”
 It is a classic example of trying to look at the past with the assumptions—and the ignorance—of the present.

 This is an academic community where indignation is a way of